 What entrepreneurs expect from Angular is a robust, cost-efficient front-end part of the product that will let them win large audiences and make money.
 That expectations come true because the framework has it all.

 Besides providing cost-friendly Angular progressive web app solutions that can run across mobile platforms, the framework is widely used in native-like mobile applications.
-More and more companies look to cross-platform solutions with Angular because they imitate real native apps well but cost less.
+More and more companies look to building cross-platform solutions with Angular because they are good at imitating real native apps.
 Earlier, front-end developers used the Ionic + Angular formula for cross-platform development.
 Now, the most popular formula is Angular + NativeScript.

 By using Angular with TypeScript capabilities such as services, dependency injection, and routing, a developer can create a native-like UI.
 With NativeScript, a programmer has access to native APIs.
 As a result, you get an app that runs on both iOS and Android.
 Still, if you need to create both web and mobile apps, those would be two different projects.